 Meet the School of Literature and Languages

-In the School of Literature and Languages, we have a long-standing history of offering master’s courses that meet the needs of both industry and society.
-Our courses are ranked top 10 for creative writing in the Complete University Guide 2020 and top 10 for modern languages and linguistics in the Guardian University Guide 2020.
+In the School of Literature and Languages, we have a long-standing history of offering masters courses that meet the needs of both industry and society.
+Our courses are ranked top 10 for modern languages and linguistics in the Guardian University Guide 2022.